Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

 In the above example, a Time curve provides the Alpha value to the input socket.
 The current Render Layer node, which has the title in view, provides the image.
-As before, the trusty Alpha Over node mixes (using the alpha values) the background swirl and the alpha title to produce the composite image.
+As before, the Alpha Over node mixes (using the alpha values) the background swirl and the alpha title to produce the composite image.
 Notice the *Convert Premultiplied* -- checkbox is **not** enabled; this produces a composite where the title lets the background image show through where even the background image is